Jane Fonda: ‘I’ve Been Raped, I’ve Been Sexually Abused As A Child’

 — Hollywood Reporter (@THR) February 23, 2017

-Global Green is a non-profit organization, promoting sustainable design, clean energy, and water reduction measures: it encourages building green and using environmentally-friendly sustainability practices.
+Global Green is a non-profit organization, promoting sustainable design, clean energy, and water reduction measures.
+The organization encourages building green and using environmentally-friendly sustainability practices.

 The Global Green Pre-Oscars Gala is just one of many events held throughout the year to educate people about climate-friendly options.